 “What an amazing two days at the Tech Expo, I’ve never been so proud of C4DI and all of the residents, it’s been a busy two days, but full of exciting technology and innovation,” Louise Cooke, C4DI Community Manager exclaims.

 “The two days have been incredible for us; it’s been absolutely major – so important – connecting with people in tech that share the same values as we do.
-The future is bright for tech with a heart, and for those that put people at the core of their inception,” Lucy Blackey, Founder and Director of Bombyx PLM tells us.
+The future is bright for tech with a heart, and for those that put people at the core of their inception,” Lucy Blackey, Founder, and Director of Bombyx PLM tell us.

 Hayden Barton, founder of Nerdonic was equally thrilled with the experience:

-“Tech Expo Humber was a fantastic opportunity to network with some of the region – and the world’s – most exciting and innovative businesses.
-I’m delighted and honoured that my business could be there to exhibit and represent C4DI.
+“Tech Expo Humber was a fantastic opportunity to network with some of the regions – and the world’s – most exciting and innovative businesses.
+I’m delighted and honored that my business could be there to exhibit and represent C4DI.
 Looking forward to 2020,” fellow exhibitor Mike White founder of iHatchApps adds.

-The two-day Expo culminated at Fruit on Humber Street, recognising some of the best people in tech in our region.
+The two-day Expo culminated at Fruit on Humber Street, recognizing some of the best people in tech in our region.

 We’re extremely proud of our members, many of whom were shortlisted and winners at this year’s Hull and Humber Tech Awards.

 Bombyx won Tech Startup of the Year while Sauce scooped up Tech Team of the Year.
 Company members Rockar Digital won Tech Disruptor of the Year and Wykeland was crowned Outstanding Contribution to Tech.

 Additionally, we’d like to congratulate finalists Cloud Design Box, Hayden Barton of Nerdonic, Courtney Farrow of Bloom, APD Communications, and Trade Chimp.